Observance of Christmas by country: United Kingdom

 The majority of families open their presents on the morning of Christmas Day, the Royal family being a notable exception, as they open their gifts on Christmas Eve, following German tradition introduced by the Hanoverians.
 Queen Victoria as a child made note of it in her diary for Christmas Eve 1832; the delighted 13-year-old princess wrote, "After dinner ... we then went into the drawing-room near the dining-room ...
 There were two large round tables on which were placed two trees hung with lights and sugar ornaments.
 All the presents being placed round the trees..".
 Since the first commercial Christmas card was produced in London in 1843, cards are sent in the weeks leading up to Christmas, many of which contain the English festive greeting Merry Christmas.

 On Christmas Day, a public holiday in the United Kingdom, nearly the whole population has the day off to be with their family and friends, so they can gather round for a traditional Christmas dinner, traditionally comprising a turkey with cranberries, brussels sprouts, parsnips, Yorkshire pudding and roast potatoes, quite like the Sunday roast, and followed by a Christmas pudding.
 During the meal, Christmas crackers, containing toys, jokes, and a paper hat are pulled.
 Attendance at a Christmas Day church service has become less popular in modern times, with fewer than 3 million now attending a Christmas Day Church of England service.

+Television is widely watched.
 The monarch releases a royal message on Christmas Day, in the form of a short programme carried on radio and television.
 The messages typically reflect on topics such as the year's events, the state of the royal family, and themes such as unity.
 The message averages 7 million viewers, and is often one of the most-watched programmes of the day on Christmas.
+The monarch's speech, writes J.M.
+Golby and A.W.
+Purdue, has "come to represent the unity of the nation at Christmas time".

 The celebration of Boxing Day, on the day after Christmas Day, is a tradition practiced in the UK.
 It is a bank holiday, and if it happens to fall on a weekend then a special Bank Holiday Monday will occur.
 Top-level football competitions such as the Premier League have traditionally held fixtures on Boxing Day.